-While Human Resources administers payroll, all student payrolls are administered by the Financial Aid Office.
-Students cannot begin a work study program without completing W4 and I-9 forms.
+All VLS employees can find payroll, benefits, and tax information online at paylocity.com for immediate service and information.
+Federal work-study payroll is administered by the Financial Aid Office.
+Students cannot begin a work-study program without completing the work authorization, W4 and I9 forms.